gustavo-hms/pkgs/README.md

-# pkg
+# pkgs
-`pkg` is a very basic wrapper for package managers.
+`pkgs` is a very basic wrapper for package managers.
 It relies on [fzf](https://github.com/junegunn/fzf) to provide a simple and easy interface for various package managers in the Linux world.

 It aims to improve usability in this area of command line interfaces for package management.

 # Usage

-The program `pkg` has five subcommands:
+The program `pkgs` has five subcommands:

 - `install`
 - `remove`